FlyingFathead/OCR-CopyPastePad/README.md

 pip install -r requirements.txt
 ```
 (or, manually: `pip install -U pytesseract Pillow python-opencv easyocr`)

+You will also need to download the tesseract libraries and install them.
+- On Windows, download i.e. the pre-compiled installer: https://github.com/UB-Mannheim/tesseract/wiki
+- On Linux, i.e. Ubuntu: `sudo apt install tesseract-ocr`
+- On MacOS, using Homebrew: `brew install tesseract`

 3. Run the program
 ```
 python OCR-CopyPastePad.py